-With the latest government news that gyms are still to remain closed come the 4th of July it is more important than ever to start working out at home and keeping fit.
+With the latest government news that gyms are to close again from the 5th of November it is more important than ever to start working out at home and keeping fit.
 There are many exercises you can do without any gym equipment at all.
 See below for some examples:

 1. No Treadmill - Go For A Run Outside

 Studies show that just 15-30 minutes of running will kick-start your metabolism and burn some serious fat, both during and after the exercise itself.
 If you’re a beginner and don’t know where to start, there is a downloadable “couch to 5k” guide on the NHS website or plenty of smartphone apps that you can download to help you.
 These start with alternating running & walking for short bursts of time, 3 times a week and by the end of the program you should be able to run 5km without stopping.